High-frequency trading: Spoofing and layering

 In July 2013, it was reported that Panther Energy Trading LLC was ordered to pay $4.5 million to U.S. and U.K. regulators on charges that the firm's high-frequency trading activities manipulated commodity markets.
 Panther's computer algorithms placed and quickly canceled bids and offers in futures contracts including oil, metals, interest rates and foreign currencies, the U.S. Commodity Futures Trading Commission said.
 In October 2014, Panther's sole owner Michael Coscia was charged with six counts of commodities fraud and six counts of "spoofing".
 The indictment stated that Coscia devised a high-frequency trading strategy to create a false impression of the available liquidity in the market, "and to fraudulently induce other market participants to react to the deceptive market information he created".

 In November 7, 2019, it was reported that Tower Research was ordered to pay $67.4 million in fines to the CFTC to settle allegations that three former traders at the firm engaged in spoofing from at least March 2012 through December 2013.
 The New York-based firm entered into a deferred prosecution agreement with the Justice Department.

 Market manipulation

 In October 2014, Athena Capital Research LLC was fined $1 million on price manipulation charges.
 The high-speed trading firm used $40 million to rig prices of thousands of stocks, including eBay, according to U.S. regulators.
 The HFT firm Athena manipulated closing prices commonly used to track stock performance with "high-powered computers, complex algorithms and rapid-fire trades", the SEC said.
 The regulatory action is one of the first market manipulation cases against a firm engaged in high-frequency trading.
 Reporting by Bloomberg noted the HFT industry is "besieged by accusations that it cheats slower investors".

+In January 2023, Citadel Securities was fined ₩11.88 billion ($9.66 million) by South Korea's financial regulator for distorting stock prices with the use of immediate-or-cancel orders and by filling gaps in bid prices.

+Frontrunning by a wholesaler

+In July 2020, Citadel Securities was fined $700,000 by FINRA for trading ahead of customer orders.